steeletyphoon/fundamentals-1/README.md

 besides code bits in `if __name__ == '__main__':` are introduced at this level.

-By the way, Python 2 is the devil.
+By the way, Python 2 is the devil, (the version not the course).
 Don't use it (or anything that uses it) unless you are forced to.
 Don't believe me?
-Google why then compare the people that argue against Python 3 to those that promote it.
-Eventually you will regret it no matter how convincing some of the arguments are.
-(And yes I know MIT's textbook uses Python 2, which is completely asinine.)
+Google the debate then compare the people that argue against Python 3 to those that promote it.
+It should become obvious.
+(And yes I know MIT's textbook and Apple uses Python 2, which is completely asinine.)

 # Planning